 speaker

 Peter Abramowitz

 Gotcha.
 That's helpful.
-And then another question on multi family.
+And then another question on multifamily.
 So you talked about a pretty strong cap rate on the disposition that you're expecting.
-I think you mentioned that the asset is in the southeast where a lot of the supply issues are happening.
-And I think your occupancy is lower than the rest of your multi family portfolio.
-I guess just trying to get some context around around the cap rate there.
-Because it would it would seem that, you know, the pool of capital is still pretty deep.
-The pricing is still pretty attractive.
-Is it simply kind of buyers are just sort of brushing off the supply and looking through to, you know, the next year or two or just some some context around how you can still get the strong pricing despite the supply challenges?
+I think you've mentioned that the asset is in the southeast where a lot of those supply issues are happening.
+And I think your occupancy is lower than the rest of your multifamily portfolio.
+I guess just trying to get some context around the cap rate there. um because it would it would seem that you know the the pool of capital is still pretty deep the pricing is still pretty attractive is it simply kind of buyers are just sort of brushing off the supply and looking through to you know the next year or two um or just some some context around how you can still get the strong pricing despite the uh the supply challenges peter i'll i'll let sean uh answer that specifically but i want to make sure i reiterate um

 speaker

-Peter, I'll let Sean answer that specifically, but I want to make sure I reiterate what we said earlier that occupancy what looks like a dip in occupancy and those properties down there is solely due to the insurance claim.
+what we said earlier that occupancy, what looks like a dip in occupancy and those properties down there is solely due to the insurance claim.
 So we left those units in the denominator and perhaps maybe we shouldn't have, but we want it to be as accurate as possible.
-We expect those to lease right back up once they come back online.
-So there really wasn't a dip in occupancy.
-That Sean.
+We expect those to lease right back up once they come back online. there really wasn't a dip in occupancy.
+Go ahead, Sean.

 speaker

-Yeah, I think what you're referring to Peter is on page 17, the southeast Sunbelt looks like it's our dip to 91 one right in that range.
+Yeah, I think what you're referring to, Peter, is on page 17, the southeast sunbelt looks like it's our dip to 91.1, right in that range.
 And again, there are 41 units not contributing to the occupancy there.
-So, to lose point, we thought that given there's an insurance kind of effort moving forward, we thought we should keep in the denominator.
-We cut that either way, but again, adjusted holistically high level macro.
-We're at .2% when adjusting for those 41 down units to your question about the strength.
-I would say that the interest in our asset is due to the quality and do the location as is typical with our properties and this the strength of that particular asset has been great for us.
-But we believe as Lou said earlier that, you know, and as I alluded to yielding yielding or harvesting that capital at those types of cap rates, it's probably the most prudent move for us in terms of capital.
+So to Lou's point, we thought that given there's an insurance kind of effort moving forward, we thought we should keep it as a denominator.
+We can cut that either way.
+But again, adjusted, holistically high-level macro indicates We're at 96.2% when adjusting for those 41 down units.
+To your question about the strength, I would say that the interest in our asset is due to the quality and due to the location, as is typical with our properties.
+And the strength of that particular asset has been great for us, but we believe, as Lou said earlier, and as I alluded to, yielding yielding or harvesting that capital at those types of cap rates is probably the most prudent move for us in terms of capital.

+speaker